equinix-labs/openstack-neturon-equinix-metal/README.md

 ## Installation

-To install the `openstack-neutron-equinix-metal` plugin, enable it in your DevStack environment.
+To install the `openstack-neutron-equinix-metal` [OpenStack/DevStack plugin](https://docs.openstack.org/devstack/latest/plugins.html), enable it in your [DevStack environment](https://docs.openstack.org/devstack/latest/).

 1. Add the following line to your `local.conf` file: